 For quite a long time, there had been the myth that older persons would always have serious difficulty in learning.

-For example, an adult who voluntarily registers for an adult literary class probably enables him to write and read letters from his children.
+For example, an adult who voluntarily registers for an adult literary class is probably able to write and read letters from his children.
 He is likely to attend lessons punctually and could also learn faster than those who were persuaded to register for the class.

 Experience constitutes another factor in some learning.
 The wealth of experience acquired by an adult learner could be an advantage to him for building a clearer mental image of various subject matters than a younger learner.